 Eye doctor in Mesquite, TX for the entire family

 EyeMax Family Vision provides an individualized experience in eye care combining the use of all-digital equipment and exceptional service.
 We spend the time to individually design your correction options so that you are comfortable and happy with how you look and what you see.

 Comprehensive Eye Exams

-Our comprehensive eye exams in Mesquite will check your eyes inside and out for any potential eye disorders or diseases.
+Our comprehensive eye exam in Mesquite will check your eyes inside and out for any potential eye disorders or diseases.
 Your visual skills and abilities are carefully evaluated and appropriate treatment is prescribed, whether it’s medication, prescription lenses, or vision therapy.

 Contact Lens Exam

 Looking for convenient and personalized contact lens exams in Mesquite, TX?
 EyeMax Family Vision fits the latest technology in contact lenses that correct for nearsightedness, farsightedness, and astigmatism.
 Our optometrist, Dr. Lien Lam, offers you unsurpassed service when it comes to contact lens fitting and aftercare.
 The eye doctors can also recommend new options in lenses for specialty fits such as dry eye, irregular corneas, Keratoconus, and other eye conditions.
 Additionally, they can prescribe contact lenses that serve therapeutic purposes or are needed for a medical diagnosis are prescribed as well.